thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - Affected column data including primary key, original and new values
 - Model validation results
 - Exception details
-- Transaction identifier (to group logs that are part of the same SQL transaction)
+- Transaction identifiers (to group logs that are part of the same SQL or ambient transaction)
 - Entity object graphs (optional with `IncludeEntityObjects` configuration)
 - Execution time and duration